 A part of the research interview probed if there were crime preventions measures that might have facilitated desistance for the participant.
 Amongst some, this triggered discussion of increased empathy with those affected by their offending rather than deterrent measures that had been effective.
 Again, the sample suggested that a changed thinking about offending had a key role to play in curtailing a criminal lifestyle:

-Bianca (20): like… the offending lifestyle was just… like at first I liked it; like I weren’t bothered… like I just… I just didn’t care at all but then I started to think about it and I think about like, the impact it had on other people ermm….and I just wanted to stop offending.
+Bianca (20): like… the offending lifestyle was just… like at first I liked it; like I weren’t bothered… like I just… I just didn’t care at all but then I started to think about it and I think about like, the impact it had on other people ermm… and I just wanted to stop offending.

-Brendan (24): like… I went to [place name], it’s nothing to be proud of but it’s like… looking back on it, it’s like….it’s funny.
+Brendan (24): like… I went to [place name], it’s nothing to be proud of but it’s like… looking back on it, it’s like… it’s funny.

 Interviewer: yeah?